 To the human eye, an iXBRL version of your financial statement (i.e. the files you will be submitting will look the same as a PDF print-out.
 But, if we look at the XHTML code, we will see that the XBRL tags are attached to the numbers.

 You can try this yourself by following the instructions below to see what happens we tag a number with the ifrs-full:Revenue tag.

-- Download the iXBRL demo file from our support site
+- Download the iXBRL demo file here

 - Open the webpage in a supported web browser (Chrome, Firefox, Edge, Safari)